Fury beats Paul on split decision in Saudi Arabia

 "For the past two years this is all that has consumed my life," an emotional Fury, who has now won all nine of his professional bouts, said on BT Sport.

-"Everybody thought I was running scared but tonight I make my own legacy."
+"Everybody thought I was running scared but tonight I made my own legacy."

 After dedicating the fight to his new-born baby daughter Bambi, Fury added: "This is my first main event, I am going to get bigger and better and if he wants a rematch, bring it on."